-The City of Fort Worth contracted Freese and Nichols Inc. (FNI) to assist in preparing a city-wide Floodplain Management Plan (FMP) according to the FEMA CRS Manual Section 510.
+The City of Fort Worth prepared a city-wide Floodplain Management Plan (FMP) according to the FEMA CRS Manual Section 510.
 The purpose of this plan is to identify the flood risk within the City and propose a prioritized Mitigation Action Plan to reduce that risk.
-Additionally, the City intends to submit this FMP to improve their overall CRS classification.
+Additionally, the City this FMP is among the activities that earn CRS credits and improves the overall CRS classification which leads to reduced flood insurance rates.

-The expected outcomes of this FMP are as follows:
+The objectives of this FMP are as follows: